ankitakotadiya/iOS/README-Ankita-iOS-Task.md

 Lastly, incorporating a scrollable content area within a defined bounding box would improve usability and ensure a more organized layout.

 ### Approximately how long you spent on this project.
+I spent approximately 5-6 hours implementing the main functionality.
+I have finished the functionality in 4 hours after that spent additional time to fix several issues that I encountered during the process.